• alternate nostril breathing

 So I’m just supposed to do . . . nothing?

-But through my meditation journey, I’ve learned that the goal of meditation isn’t to empty my brain of thoughts; the goal of meditation (mindfulness meditation, specifically) is to objectively recognize when my thoughts have strayed and gently return to this present moment, over and over again.
+But through my meditation journey, I’ve learned that the goal of meditation isn’t to empty my brain of thoughts; the goal of meditation (mindfulness meditation, specifically) is to recognize (without judgment) when my thoughts have strayed and gently return to this present moment, over and over again.

 Through this practice, I have learned how to become an objective observer of myself.